learn-co-curriculum/dsc-k-nearest-neighbors-lab/README.md

 KNN._get_distances = _get_distances
 ```

 Great!
 The second big challenge in a `predict` method is getting the indices of the k-nearest points.
-To keep our coming `predict` method nice and clean, we'll abstract this functionality into a helper method called `_get_k_nearest`.
+To keep our coming `predict` method nice and clean, abstract this functionality into a helper method called `_get_k_nearest`.

 In the cell below, complete the `_get_k_nearest` function.
 This function should: